- Current students

 If you've already successfully completed the New Zealand Certificate in Sport Coaching, you only need to complete an additional four courses of the diploma!

-- Flexibility in how you complete this programme, with both full-time (1 year) and part-time (2 years) options available both during the day and in evenings
+- Flexibility in how you complete this programme, with both full-time (1 year) and part-time (2 years) options available

 - You’ll learn really practical skills like coaching a sports team or athlete so that you can get going immediately once you graduate